osefatul/fullstack-mern-blog-project/client/README.txt

  ### routes/auths
  Here, we used two things. if there is no user in the DB we will register the user and store its info using POST("/register") method, for the user that already exist we used a POST("/login")

+ ### routes/:id
+ In the routes/Users, to update and delete users we used - router.PUT("/:id") - mehtod, where "/:id" will indicate the user id.  "req.params.id", means if the id in the URL parameter of "users/id" for example:  localhost:/5000/api/users/1234987986 -- is same as in the request of the body: